 Garmin inReach Explorer+ Review

-For those who spend a lot of time in the backcountry or on trips to remote areas, the Garmin inReach Explorer+ is the best tool for staying in touch via satellite messaging.
-It also has a fully featured GPS, weather forecasting, and SOS button.
+For those who spend a lot of time in the backcountry or on trips to remote areas, the Garmin inReach Explorer+ is a great tool for staying in touch via satellite messaging.
+It also has a fully featured GPS, weather forecasting, and an SOS button.

-We found the inReach's reception to be impressively reliable and relatively quick to send and receive messages.
-The only requirement to acquire satellites is to have a clear view of the sky.
-Connection times varied but we rarely waited more than 5 minutes to get a solid one.
+We found the inReach's reception impressively reliable, and it's relatively quick to send and receive messages.
+You only need a clear view of the sky to acquire satellite connections.
+Connection times varied, but we rarely waited more than 5 minutes to get a solid one.
 Almost every message we sent was confirmed as received or failed within 20 minutes and you can adjust how frequently the device checks for new messages.

 Ease of Use

-With abundant features and a simple interface, the inReach Explorer+ is very easy to use, albeit feeling much clunkier than an iPhone X. The menus were straightforward to learn and easy to navigate.
+With abundant features and a simple interface, the inReach Explorer+ is easy enough to use, albeit it feels much clunkier than, say, an iPhone X. The menus are straightforward to learn and easy to navigate.
 Depending on your subscription plan, the inReach can provide up-to-date weather forecasts for your current location, waypoints, or GPS coordinates.
-We used this feature often during a climbing trip to the Alaska Range and found it to be incredibly useful and mostly accurate.
+We used this feature often during a climbing trip to the Alaska Range and found it to be incredibly useful.

-A status light on the front of the inReach makes it easy to know what the device is doing without having to open up the main menu.
-This indicator light lets you know when you have unread messages, poor connection, low battery, and the status of SOS mode.
+A status light on the front of the inReach shows what the device is doing without having to open up the main menu.
+This indicator light lets you know when you have unread messages, poor connection, low battery, and the status of the SOS mode.
 Simple status indicator symbols at the top of the screen provide further details of the device's connection, messaging status, battery level, and whether or not tracking is enabled.

-It is very easy to turn tracking on and off on the Explorer+.
+It is effortless to turn tracking on and off on the Explorer+.
 Tracking information is submitted to MapShare; a platform that enables you to publish your location while you are using the device.

 It doubles as a handheld GPS and comes with many navigation features.
-Routes and waypoints can be saved to the Explorer+ prior to your trip, enabling you to stay on track and stick to a planned route.
-The digital map can also be used as a normal topographic map and the device has an integrated compass.
+You can save routes and waypoints to the Explorer+ prior to your trip, enabling you to stay on track and stick to a planned route.
+The digital map can also function as a normal topographic map, and the device has an integrated compass.

-Like all the messengers, you must subscribe to either a monthly or annual plan to use the device.
+Like the SPOT Gen3, you must subscribe to either a monthly or annual plan to use the inReach.
 In fact, if you don't subscribe, you can't even use the SOS function (unlike cell phones and landlines that will call 911 without a contract).

 Setup is easy as long as you are near a computer.
 There might be new firmware or a version of the app to download.
 Give yourself 30 minutes and be ready to wait around for updates.
-We do not recommend trying to use this device, or any GPS/messenger device, out of the box out of cell range.
-Send a few test messages to make sure it's working.
-Also, you will need to use the Garmin website to customize what your messages look like to the person that receives them.
+We do not recommend trying to use this device, or any GPS/messenger device, out of the box straight into the wild.
+With front-country connectivity, send and receive a few test satellite messages to make sure it's working.
+Also, you will need to use the Garmin website to customize your messages.

 The Garmin inReach Explorer+ vs. The Garmin inReach SE+